-What one photo from the border tells us about the evolving migrant crisis
+Analysis | What one photo from the border tells us about the evolving migrant crisis

 A reporter for the El Paso Times, Martha Pskowski, described another facet of the interaction, one that evoked an unpleasant historical comparison to White enslavers hunting down enslaved Blacks.

-It’s not entirely clear what the agents had in their hands.
+It was not clear to observers what the agents had in their hands.
 Ratje also described it as a whip; Miroff speculated that, given how agents are generally outfitted, it may have been a riding crop or the horse’s reins.
 (He added that actually using something to whip migrants to prevent entry would not be authorized.)
 Neither Pskowski nor Ratje describe seeing anyone struck by the objects, though Ratje said he did see a migrant almost trampled.

+During a press briefing later Monday, Homeland Security Secretary Alejandro Mayorkas and Border Patrol head Raul Ortiz, who used to patrol the border on horseback, addressed concerns about the incident and what the agents were holding.

+“Just to add, as Chief Ortiz explained to me, that to ensure control of the horse, long reins are used,” Mayorkas added, “but we are going to investigate the facts to ensure that the situation is as we understand it to be, and if it’s anything different, we will response accordingly.”
+A Border Patrol source told Vice News that the agents used such reins at times to “deter people from getting too close to the horse.”

-Given the scale of the situation, the Biden administration has increased deportation flights to Haiti.
+Given the scale of the situation in the region, the Biden administration has increased deportation flights to Haiti.

 “By announcing its intent to deport the Haitians before launching the flights, Biden officials also appeared to be hoping that some in the camp would abandon their attempt to remain in the United States and return to Mexico,” Miroff reported Friday.
-On the ground, Ratje said, this was having the desired effect.

 “They know that people are getting deported because they’ve seen videos and that they know people who already arrived in Haiti,” he said.
 “So you’re seeing a lot of people coming back now” — that is, to Mexico.
-Migrants, he said, are deciding to remain in Mexico “because there’s no better option,” given how much they’d spent and sacrificed to get out of Haiti in the first place.
+Migrants, he said, are deciding to remain in Mexico “because there’s no better option,” given how much they had spent and sacrificed to get out of Haiti in the first place.
 Better to remain in Mexico than risk that deportation.

 It’s useful to remember the context for Ratje’s photo.
 This was an apparently isolated encounter, one that soon resolved with those seeking to enter the country and return to or arrive at the camp able to do so.
-Many of them will probably or have already made asylum claims, an internationally recognized process that usually doesn’t result in success for claimants — but one that has allowed thousands of migrants to remain in the United States legally.
+Many of them will probably or have already made asylum claims — an internationally recognized process that usually doesn’t result in success for claimants but one that has allowed thousands of migrants to remain in the United States legally.
 The man photographed appears to have already come into the country, only to return with food for a group of people or for sale.

 But it’s impossible not to see the image as capturing an important moment from a volatile, politically fraught situation.